ericleasemorgan/reader-toolbox/README.md

 ## Background

-The [Distant Reader](https:/distantreader.org) takes an almost arbitrary amount of unstructured data (text) as input, does text mining and natural language processing against it, and outputs sets of structured data affectionatly called "study carrels".
-This tool -- run from the command line as 'rdr' -- enables the student, researcher, or scholar to quickly and easily digest the content of study carrels, and ultimately address questions of the content from the mundane to the sublime.
+A Web-based system called the [Distant Reader](https:/distantreader.org) takes an almost arbitrary amount of unstructured data (text) as input, does text mining and natural language processing against it, and outputs sets of structured data affectionatly called "study carrels".
+This tool -- run from the command line as 'rdr' -- enables the student, researcher, or scholar to quickly and easily use and understand the content of study carrels.

 ## Links